commercialhaskell/stack/doc/nix_integration.md

 function is documented in the [Nixpkgs manual][nixpkgs-manual-haskell].
-In such case, stack expect this file to define a function of exactly one argument that should be called `ghc` (as arguments within a set are non-positional), which you should give to `buildInputs`.
+In such case, stack expect this file to define a function of exactly one argument that should be called `ghc` (as arguments within a set are non-positional), which you should give to `buildStackProject`.
 This is the ghc from the resolver you set in the `stack.yaml`.

 And now for the `stack.yaml` file: